tomzx/blog.tomrochette.com-content/php/halite/article.md

 * Test against various variants of the agent
 	* Run against the same agents multiple time in order to establish stable metrics
 * Train and tweak parameters

+# Understanding how to improve
+* Relax the constraints
+* Change the constraints
+	* With the opponents removed, how would you collect the most territory as fast as possible?
+* Optimize for strength, production, territory (pick one)
+* With only one piece moving per turn, how would you optimize strength, production, territory (pick one)?

+# Heuristics
+* Move the biggest producers as little as possible (as moving incurs a frame of production penalty)
+* Attack the highest production sites as soon as possible
+* At equal strength, prefer attacking a site with more production
+* At equal production, prefer attacking a site with less strength
+* At equal production/strength ratio, TBD?
+* It is worth attacking a site if attacking such site makes it possible to reach a given total strength faster than by not attacking
+	* For instance, considering you have 2 sites which you could attack and which have different strength/production values, there's an order in which it makes sense to attack each site in order to minimize the amount of frames required to acquire both
+* When approaching the end of the game, trade strength for territory (as the winner is based on final territory size)

 # See also